Hydroxychloroquine for Sjögren's Syndrome

 Why It Is Used

 Sjögren's syndrome is an autoimmune disorder in which the immune system attacks the body's moisture-producing glands and may eventually cause problems with the function of vital organs, such as the lungs, bladder, kidneys, and liver.
+It can also cause fatigue and joint pain.
 Hydroxychloroquine reduces immune system action.

 How Well It Works